jpcy/xatlas/README.md

 2. `xatlas::ParameterizeCharts`: charts are flattened into 2D parameterizations.
 3. `xatlas::PackCharts`: charts are packed into one or more atlases.

 All of these functions take a progress callback.
+Return false to cancel.

 You can call any of these functions multiple times, followed by the proceeding functions, to re-generate the atlas.
 E.g. calling `xatlas::PackCharts` multiple times to tweak options like unit to texel scale and resolution.